Mikaela/mikaela.github.io/n/essentialsoftware.md

   support
 - pavucontrol is the volume manager and needs no introduction especially if one looks at it
+- qBittorrent just is the best way to download Linux images since the Fedora Media Writer doesn't use P2P and may be a burden for servers, while it does have the capacity to write any image and also restore the USB stick afterwards.
 - Signal is E2EE messenger
 - Halloy is a modern IRC client
 - Telegram is a common chat-app although not that secure